davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter4.png)

-Sometimes, we want to build things from the bottom up.
-Focusing on the details, first before the big picture.
+Sometimes, we want to build things from the bottom up, focusing on the details first, before the big picture.

 ### Step 1

-Let's say we want to get to a detail of the leg.
+Let's say we want to develop the leg first.

 ```
 legSegmentLength = 20;